What is Climate Risk?

 A Climate Risk Appetite at Barclays Group level was introduced in line with the Barclays Group’s risk appetite approach.
 It establishes a direct link between strategic plans and risk appetite, supporting the Barclays Group’s ambition to be a net zero bank by 2050.
 The Barclays Bank UK Group has introduced a climate risk appetite and constraint, in line with the Barclays Group approach.
 Work is ongoing to define quantitative targets against which the strategic plan will be tested.

-Climate Risk, important parts from the 2020 Annual Report, Airbus
+Climate Risk, from the Annual Report, Airbus

 Climate-Related Risks